mxmoss/pnsqc2021/index.md

   https://git-scm.com/download/mac

 Choose all the defaults...

 Except: Choose whatever editor is most comfortable for you

-#2) Sign up for a github account
+## 2) Sign up for a github account

 Follow this link:
 https://github.com/signup?source=login

-Use a real email address, so you can get the email confirmations & launch code Follow the instructions for signing up
+Use a real email address, so you can get the email confirmations & launch code

-Suggest choices:
+Follow the instructions for signing up

-  Just me
+Suggested signup choices:
-  Student
+- Just me
-  Choose
+- Student
 - Collborative coding
 - Automation and CI/CD
 - Security
 - Project Management
 - Community
-"Continue for free"
+- "Continue for free"

 You can play with the hello world repo project if you want https://guides.github.com/activities/hello-world/